-The system, with its several types of composing parts, needs to be adapted.
-Meta-architectures make use of elements available at runtime (i.e., models and meta-models) to specify the system's behavior.
-The system's data is observed and manipulated according to such elements, addressing concerns such as Persistency, Behavioral Rules, Graphical User-Interfaces, and Communications, among others.
-Back to the story started in Section 1.1, our system began as a simple variant of the TYPESQUARE pattern that included attributes, relations, compositions, etc. In fact, it was heavily inspired in UML class diagrams and we were trying to "squeaze" everything we could out of it.
+Back to the story started in Section 1.1, our system began as a simple variant of the TYPESQUARE pattern that included attributes, relations, compositions, etc. In fact, it was heavily inspired in UML class diagrams and we were trying to automate as much as possible.
 At first it was sufficient to store the model description (i.e., EntityTypes, AttributeTypes, etc.) in a separate XML file, and distribute it over client applications and load it at start-up.
 Truth be told, to modify the domain model we had to modify the XML file, so there was not that much run-time "adaptivity".
 There was also a "mapper", with the purpose of interpreting the XML file into runtime elements.
 Then we had a GUI engine which followed a set of heuristic rules and was able to automatically create a user interface by, like everything else, observing the system's definition.

-The lack of homogeneity was a problem first spotted with the need to actually manipulate the domain model Although easy to deal with, the roundat runtime. trip to XML was ugly.
+The lack of homogeneity was a problem first spotted with the need to actually manipulate the domain model at runtime.
+Although easy to deal with, the roundtrip to XML was ugly.
 Also, changing the name of an AttributeType or of an EntityType required specialized operations, such as ChangeAttributeTypeName or ChangeEntityTypeName, that established the degree of transparency at the model level, but what was really bugging us was that logic was duplicated all around.
-The GUI engine inferred the user interface to manipulate the data level, but we were implementing by hand most of the same rules to manipulate the model level.
+The GUI engine inferred the user interface to manipulate the data level, but the same rules were hardcoded for the manipulation of the model level.
 Then we realized that relying on XML to persist the model would not work well in a concurrent environment.
-We asked ourselves: why exactly do we have two descriptions of our system?
+We asked ourselves: why exactly do we have two types of representation (effectively, two ways of describing) for the same system?
 If we have the infrastructure to manipulate data, why don't we reuse it to manipulate meta-data?
 In other words: